Now Offering Mobile Appointments!

 Telehealth is the provision of psychological and/or medical services using telecommunication technology.

-At Lorenz Clinic, we use a platform called zoom to provide therapy sessions through video conferencing on a mobile device, tablet, or computer.
+At Lorenz Clinic, we use a platform called zoom to provide therapy sessions and medication management through video conferencing on a mobile device, tablet, or computer.

-The main benefit of telehealth is that one can connect with their therapist from anywhere private, without the need to meet face-to-face in the office.
+The main benefit of telehealth is that one can connect with their therapist or provider from anywhere private, without the need to meet face-to-face in the office.
 Studies have shown that interactive tele-psychological interventions are similar in their effectiveness to in-person psychotherapy (APA, 2013), while increasing access to care.
-Telepsychology sessions cost the same, are covered by, and billed through your insurance just like in-person sessions.
+Telepsychology and medication management sessions cost the same, are covered by, and billed through your insurance just like in-person sessions.

-To request that your next appointment be over telehealth and not in the office, speak to your therapist, speak with front desk staff by calling the clinic at (952) 443-4600.
+To request that your next appointment be over telehealth and not in the office, speak to your therapist, provider, or with the front desk staff by calling the clinic at (952) 443-4600.

 Q: What is telehealth?

 A: Telehealth (aka telemedicine, telepsychology, etc.) is the provision of psychological and/or medical services using telecommunication technology.
-At Lorenz Clinic, we use a platform called zoom to provide therapy sessions through video conferencing on a mobile device, tablet, or computer.
+At Lorenz Clinic, we use a platform called zoom to provide medication management and therapy sessions through video conferencing on a mobile device, tablet, or computer.
 It’s secure, effective, and convenient.

 Download by clicking here or to download the app your device, click the appropriate icon below: